top of page

 Framing can be expensive.
 When getting a frame with glass, try and go for a pre-made standard sized frame where you can and get a custom cut matt.
 This will save money and time.
 Frames Now have a wide selection of pre-made frames that are a decent quality.

 If you're after a floating frame, I recommend getting a couple of quotes.
-Often your local framer will be cheaper than a frame from the well known brands.
+Often your local framer will be cheaper than a frame from the well-known brands.
 My local framer is Forman Framing in Burwood and I highly recommend them.

-DONT BE AFRAID TO ASK FOR HELP
+DON'T BE AFRAID TO ASK FOR HELP

 An experienced framer will be able to assist you with selecting the best frame.
-If you have any questions about framing or need help selecting a frame for you new work of art, I am also happy to help and and may even be able to get you a small discount from my local framer.
+If you have any questions about framing or need help selecting a frame for your new work of art, I am also happy to help and may even be able to get you a small discount from my local framer.
 You can email me your questions at info@leahmariani.com